 This island has a few resorts and is 7km long and 1km wide.It is one of the largest island here.
 All the resorts have their own generator to cater for the electricity needs.

 The most recent luxury resort which was opened in April 2010 is Sari Pacifica Resort & Spa.
-Compare prices for rooms at this resort by clicking through to our partner website, Hotelscombined.
 It has a swimming pool, spa and is in the process of setting up a dive centre.
 All the rooms have air conditioning, jacuzzi, flat screen television, kettle and electronic safe.

 Sea Gypsy Village Resort has its own dive centre, chalets, beach bar and is popular with expatriates.
 The resort is run by a British.